 Thursday Group

-Did you know there are not one, but two highly active chess clubs at the north side of Glasgow’s Queens Park?
+Did you know there are not one, but two highly active chess clubs around Glasgow’s Queens Park?

 They must, you think, have a ferocious rivalry, a real turf war, an intense conflict for players, growth, attention and success.
 Right?